celery/celery/docs/internals/guide.rst

 for using Celery with frameworks that doesn't have this limitation.

 Therefore the app concept was introduced.
-When using apps you use 'celery' objects instead of importing things from celery submodules, this sadly also means that Celery essentially has two API's.
+When using apps you use 'celery' objects instead of importing things from celery submodules, this (unfortunately) also means that Celery essentially has two API's.

 Here's an example using Celery in single-mode: